solidjs/solid/documentation/api.md

 Creates a conditional signal that only notifies subscribers when entering or exiting their key matching the value.
 Useful for delegated selection state.

-### `createResource(initialValue, options: { name }): [getValueFn, loadFn]`
+### `createResource(key, fetcher, initialValue): getValueFn`

 Creates a new resource signal that can hold an async resource.
 Resources when read while loading trigger Suspense.
-The `loadFn` takes a Promise whose resolved value is set in the resource.
+The `fetcher` is a function that accepts key and returns a Promise whose resolved value is set in the resource.

 ### `lazy(() => <Promise>): Component`